 Why Am I Telling You This?

-Especially when they hide things from you and refuse to accept drinking alcohol should not end up like this night did.
+Especially when they hide things from you and refuse to accept that binge drinking is not cool.
 If you feel it’s become a problem, but your teen refuses to seek help, this doesn’t mean you can’t get help for yourself.

 (1800 198 024 toll-free for country callers.)